Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results

-Furthermore, there is a way to flip spins and visit other ground states.
-For example, one can go from ground state 1 to 2 by exchanging red and blue spins along a vertical path consisting of diagonals and $J_3$ bonds, as shown by the grey line in Fig.~\ref{fig:latt3}\,{\bf c}.
-Then we can go to a different ground state by flipping a horizontal line of diagonals and red bonds.
-This process can be applied to any vertical or horizontal path consisting of only two colours of spins, giving rise to a subextensive degeneracy in larger lattices due to the $2L$ flippable line loops on a $L\times L$ lattice.
-This also explains the need for an even number of unit cells (above we found that the ground-state energy in the full Hamiltonian is only achieved for even values of $L$): a lattice with odd $L$ cannot be coloured properly, indicating the presence of frustration.
+The configurations in Fig.~\ref{fig:latt3}\,{\bf c} also explain the need for an even number of unit cells (above we found that the ground-state energy in the full Hamiltonian is only achieved for even values of $L$): a lattice with odd $L$ cannot be coloured properly, indicating the presence of frustration.
 Note that in all these ground states, the pyramid apex sites point in the same direction, forming a ferromagnetic state and giving the system a total net ferrimagnetic moment.
 However, only at very small temperatures do the centre spins align ferromagnetically.
 Therefore, we have shown the existence of a spin liquid with a non-zero total magnetic moment at $T=0$: a ferrimagnetic spin liquid, characterized by needles in the spin structure factor.
-It is important to note that the four-colouring solution is valid for both the 2D and effective models, even though in the latter they represent only a subset of the ground-state manifold.
+It is important to note that the constrained four-colouring solution is valid for both the 2D and effective models, even though in the latter they represent only a subset of the ground-state manifold.
 As mentioned above, this is because the angles are not locked at $~90^\circ$ in the effective model and the link spins are missing.
-This causes spin directions to only repeat for spins connected through zig-zag lines (shown by the grey lines, for example), while spins on independent zig-zag lines are completely independent (see supplemental information for more details).
+This causes spin directions to only repeat for spins connected through zig-zag lines (shown by the grey lines, for example), while spins on independent zig-zag lines are completely independent (see Supplementary Figure 6 for more details).

 The effective model can be further simplified to obtain a well-known lattice.
 It can be thought of as a lattice of corner-sharing pyramids by rotating each pyramid counter-clockwise by $\pi/4$ and merging the spins connected by $-J_3$ into one.
 If we forget for a moment about the pyramid apex spins and about $J_5$ that connects them to the lattice, the result of the rotation is the checkerboard lattice.
 This lattice has been thoroughly studied in the classical limit and is known to harbour a classical spin liquid~\cite{Davier23}.
 In this case, however, the spin configuration is non-coplanar due to the presence of the spins at the centre of the squares.
 In our analysis of the ground state, these spins are all pointing in the same direction, such that they can be thought of as a uniform magnetic field.
 Therefore, the resulting Hamiltonian turns into a checkerboard lattice in a magnetic field.
 We emphasize though that this is only valid for the ground state and, as soon as $T\neq 0$, the spins at the top of the pyramids cease to act as a uniform magnetic field as evidenced by the mostly constant intensity in the spin structure factor of Fig.~\ref{fig:ssf_cmc}\,{\bf k} for $T=0.01\,J_4$.